Upgrading equipment is a big decision for a business owner.

 Many prospective buyers find that it’s best to be hands-on with equipment and to demo it before making a purchase.
 Others find that reading publications specific to their industry are beneficial.
 No matter what, doing the research and gaining knowledge about the equipment you’re interested in should always be your first step.

-“We want to educate customers on the benefits of financing and go more in-depth with things to be aware of,” Eiynck said.
+“We want to educate customers on the benefits of financing and go more in-depth with things to be aware of,” Boquist said.
 “That makes all the difference in the world, having real conversations.”